-The time of year is always significant when it comes to planning trips.
-But when your trip takes place outside, the season is especially significant.
+The time of year is always significant when it comes to planning group wilderness trips.
+Especially when your trip takes place outside, the season is significant.
 You can technically go camping at any time of year, but different seasons offer their own advantages and challenges:

 - Summer: Warm weather and long days make this time of year ideal, but the extreme temperatures and often crowded campsites may cause headaches.

 - Fall: Fall offers more mild temperatures than summer and allows you to enjoy the fall foliage, though the evenings can be colder and rainier.

 - Winter: Winter is perfect if you’re more experienced and want a quieter, more secluded experience.
 But the extreme weather makes it the most challenging season to camp.

 - Spring: Spring also offers milder temperatures and less crowded campgrounds, but you may have to deal with melting snow.